filecoin-project/f3/README.md

 ## This repository

-This repository stores a PlusCal/TLA+ specification for F3.
+This repository stores a PlusCal/TLA+ specification for GossiPBFT.